matteocrippa/awesome-swift/README.md

 * [SwiftLocation](https://github.com/malcommac/SwiftLocation) - iOS CoreLocation Wrapper made in Swift.

 ### Logging
+*Utilities for writing to and reading from the device log*

 * [AEConsole](https://github.com/tadija/AEConsole) - Customizable Console UI overlay with debug log on top of your iOS App.
 * [AELog](https://github.com/tadija/AELog) - Simple, lightweight and flexible debug logging framework written in Swift.